Cytocentric Visionaries: Shannon Mumenthaler, University of Southern California

 Dr. Shannon Mumenthaler is an Assistant Professor of Research Medicine and Lab Director of the Lawrence J. Ellison Institute for Transformative Medicine of USC.
 She works closely with a multidisciplinary team, including mathematicians for data analysis.
 Her group’s latest study published in Nature’s Scientific Reports describes a unique technological combination of high-throughput cell imaging with physiologically relevant oxygen levels in a cytocentric barrier isolator.

 In Part One of this two-part interview, we talk with Dr. Mumenthaler about her approach for acquiring a better understanding of the complex drug responses of tumors in their natural environment.
+Read the full transcripts of this interview to learn more about the importance of controlling oxygen in the tumor microenvironment.

 Alicia Henn: Congratulations on your recent publication!
 We see you as a Cytocentric Visionary because you take the cells’ point of view in the tumor microenvironment during drug treatment.
 We were happy to see our technology used in such an important study.